-- A. Establish and maintain a culture for radiation safety awareness in the workplace.
-This shall include control of radiation exposure consistent with the ALARA philosophy of radiation protection; - B. Ensure the following laboratory safety services are provided: - 1.
-Appropriate personnel dosimetry (RAS Form 2); - 2.
-Bioassay services if warranted; - 3.
-Personal protective equipment, as appropriate; - 4.
-Availability of appropriate and calibrated survey instrumentation; - 5.
-Facility maintenance. - C. Follow procedures for procurement of radioactive materials and radiation producing devices; - D. Provide correct and current posting of laboratory areas, radioactive material containers and radiationproducing machine; - Ensure maintenance of accurate and current inventory records for all radioactive materials under his or her responsibility (RAS Form 6); - F. Follow established procedures for packaging, inventory listing, disposal and notification of The EHS Office for collection of radioactive wastes (RAS Form 7); - G. Immediately report any potentially hazardous spills, suspected radiation overexposures, loss or theft of radioactive materials, or other incidents having possible radiation safety implications to the EHS Office; - Perform radiation and contamination monitoring as required by applicable regulations, procedures in this manual, and license commitments.
-Maintain accurate records of such monitoring results (RAS Form 4); - Ensure that all radiation workers are properly trained on specific radioactive materials (RAM)/radiation producing machine usage protocols, nuclide safety data sheets, emergency procedures and security requirements within their area of accountability and provide refresher awareness training to radiation workers and laboratory workers; - J. Notify the EHS Office of any need for changes in the authorized use of licensed materials or registered equipment, including changes in use as well as a possession limit increase. - K. Obtain written approval for procurement of radioactive materials from the EHS Office (RAS Form 3); - L. Follow established procedures for transfer of licensed radioactive materials to other UNC Charlotte authorized users (RAS Form 8);
+- 1. Establish and maintain a culture for radiation safety awareness in the workplace.
+This shall include control of radiation exposure consistent with the ALARA philosophy of radiation protection; - 2.
+Ensure the following laboratory safety services are provided:

-- M. Notify the EHS Office in the event of anticipated extended absence from UNC Charlotte.
-An Authorized user may declare their laboratory "inactive" using RAS Form 12 when they anticipate extended periods with no use of radioactive materials.
+- a.
+Appropriate personnel dosimetry (RAS Form 2); - b.
+Bioassay services if warranted; - c.
+Personal protective equipment, as appropriate; - d.
+Availability of appropriate and calibrated survey instrumentation; - e.
+Facility maintenance. - 3.
+Follow procedures for procurement of radioactive materials and radiation producing devices; - 4.
+Provide correct and current posting of laboratory areas, radioactive material containers and radiation- producing machine; - 5.
+Ensure maintenance of accurate and current inventory records for all radioactive materials under hisor her responsibility (RAS Form 6); - 6.
+Follow established procedures for packaging, inventory listing, disposal and notification of the EHS Office for collection of radioactive wastes (RAS Form 7); - 7.
+Immediately report any potentially hazardous spills, suspected radiation overexposures, loss or theft of radioactive materials, or other incidents having possible radiation safety implications to the EHS Office; - Perform radiation and contamination monitoring as required by applicable regulations, procedures in this manual, and license commitments.
+Maintain accurate records of such monitoring results (RAS Form 4); - Ensure that all radiation workers are properly trained on specific radioactive materials (RAM)/radiationproducing machine usage protocols, nuclide safety data sheets, emergency procedures and security requirements within their area of accountability and provide refresher awareness training to radiation workers and laboratory workers; - 10.
+Notify the EHS Office of any need for changes in the authorized use of licensed materials or registered equipment, including changes in use as well as a possession limit increase. - 11.
+Obtain written approval for procurement of radioactive materials from the EHS Office (RAS Form 3); - Follow established procedures for transfer of licensed radioactive materials to other UNC Charlotte authorized users (RAS Form 8); - 13.
+Notify the EHS Office in the event of anticipated extended absence from UNC Charlotte.
+An Authorized user maydeclare their laboratory "inactive" using RAS Form 12 when they anticipate extended periods with no use of radioactive materials.
 A declaration of inactivity relieves the Authorized User from monthly swipe test requirements; however, swipe test will be required every six months for storage areas.
-During periods of inactivity, the RSO will determine if the lab will need to be decommissioned. - N. Arrange for disposal or transfer of all radioactive materials promptly upon termination of the authorized use or application (RAS Form 7) and (RAS Form 8); - O. Ensure proper security levels for sources of licensed radioactive materials, including both unsealed and sealed sources per the requirements of the Radiation Safety Program Material Security and Loss/Theft Procedure.
+Swipe tests are not required by inactive users if all radioactive materials have been removed and are not being stored in their areas.
+During periods of inactivity, the RSO will determine if the lab will need to be decommissioned. - 14.
+Arrange for disposal or transfer of all radioactive materials promptly upon termination of the authorized use or application (RAS Form 7) and (RAS Form 8); - 15.
+Ensure proper security levels for sources of licensed radioactive materials, including both unsealed and sealed sources per the requirements of the Radiation Safety Program Material Security and Loss/Theft Procedure.

-II.
-Section 2 - Radioactive Materials
+V. Radioactive Materials

-2.1 Application for Use
+A. Application for Use